Electric car charging points

 EVs are currently the only mature technology offering a workable alternative to ICE vehicles for cars and smaller vehicles; however, uptake in the UK is still at the early majority stage.

-Cheshire East approved the EV infrastructure stage at the July meeting of the Highways and Transport Committee.
-Development of the EV Infrastructure Strategy has been informed by a comprehensive data review, including local and central government strategies, and engagement with stakeholders.
+Cheshire East approved the EV Charging Strategy at a meeting of the Highways and Transport Committee in 2023.
+Development of the EV Charging Strategy has been informed by a comprehensive data review, including local and central government strategies, and engagement with stakeholders.
 Objectives have been defined to guide development of the strategy and commissioning new charge points to meet the needs of Cheshire East.

 Common misconceptions